christianclark123/SOAR-EDR-Lab/README.md

 ![image](https://github.com/user-attachments/assets/d1eb69bb-9b26-4de3-9d95-e684f3a04848)

-You should see a green "Match" where it goes through and tests each parameter to see if it is met.
+You should see a green "Match" where it tests each parameter to see if it is met.

 ![image](https://github.com/user-attachments/assets/f5accfbd-6c56-4998-a592-8976e9957548)